EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

 Not all EGI components need to share the same credentials.
 They are individually configured, you can use different credentials and permissions if desired.

 Authentication by EGI users into your system is performed by configuring the native OpenID Connect support of Keystone.
-Support for legacy VOs using VOMS requires the installation of the **Keystone-VOMS Authorization plugin** to  allow users with a valid VOMS proxy to obtain tokes to access your OpenStack deployment.
+Support for legacy VOs using VOMS requires the installation of the **Keystone-VOMS Authorization plugin** to  allow users with a valid VOMS proxy to obtain tokens to access your OpenStack deployment.

 Optionally, **ooi (OpenStack OCCI Interface)** translates between OpenStack API and OCCI.